petershin/liferay-learn/docs/courses/latest/en/commerce-architect/customizing-the-b2b-experience/setting-up-a-workflow-for-buyers.md.md

 ## Seeing the Workflow in Action

 To see the workflow in action, you must first log in as a buyer.
 After placing an order, you must log out and log back in as an order manager.
-The order manager gets a notification about the order pending their approval.
+The order manager gets a notification that the order is pending approval.

 1. Log in as Robert Reed, the buyer for Fabulous Frames (`robert.reed@fabulousframes.com`, `learn`).